JuliaMolSim/AtomsBase.jl/docs/src/overview.md

 # Overview
 The main abstract type introduced in AtomsBase is [`AbstractSystem{D}`](@ref).
 The `D` parameter indicates the number of spatial dimensions in the system.
+In most circumstances particles have a position and `D` then indicates the dimension of a position vector.
+(A particle may have additional properties such as mass, charge, etc but those are normally ignored in the interpretation of `D`.)
 Contained inside the system are species, which may have an arbitrary type, accessible via the `species_type(system)` function.
 While AtomsBase provides some default species types (e.g. `Atom` and `AtomView`